Overview

 }

-stories = get_top_stories(params, headers, 150)
+stories = get_top_stories(params, headers, 300)

 Time series

 Time series allows you to track changes in quantitative values contained in stories over time.
 This information can be anything from mentions of a topic or entities, sentiment about a topic, or the volume of stories published by a source, to name but a few.
 Using the Date Math Syntax Date Math Syntax, you can easily set your query to return information from any time period, from the current point in time to when Quantexa News API started collecting stories.
-The returned information can be rounded to a time also specified by you, for example, by setting the results into hourly, daily, or weekly data points.
+The returned information can be rounded to a time you also specified, for example, by setting the results into hourly, daily, or weekly data points.

 HTTP Request URL